 - Marriage certificate (if married)

-- Other documents that might be requested from you, depending on your purpose for applying for TIN.
-For more information, please contact the RDO where you’ll file your application.
+- Other documents that might be requested, depending on your purpose for applying for TIN.
+For more information, don’t hesitate to get in touch with the RDO where you’ll file your application.

 To apply for TIN and TIN ID as an unemployed Filipino, please follow these steps: